-2. Discuss excluding a person under the local liquor accord
+2. Discuss banning a person under the local liquor accord

 This option is available to licensees who are members/signatories of a liquor accord agreement.
 Under the Act, members of a liquor accord may agree to refuse entry to a troublesome patron from all of their licensed premises.
-In determining the period of the ban, licensees should consider the severity of the incident and suggest banning periods that have reasonable time limits.
+In determining the period of the ban, licensees should consider the severity of the incident and suggest banning periods that have reasonable time limits (up to a maximum of 12 months).
 Accord members may only disclose basic information about the banned patron among other accord members in order to communicate and implement the ban.